 While back and neck pain manifest physically, sometimes the cause is mental.
 For chronic pain, whether back pain, headaches, or other pain, there are psychological factors.
 Depression and anxiety affect the whole body and intensify a pain experience.
 Chiropractic care emphasizes the importance of treating your pain holistically.

 Bronston Clinics offer natural approaches to address chronic pain and get you back in motion.
-Call 608.781.2225 for more information or an appointment with our caring, capable providers.
+Contact us or call 608.781.2225 for more information or an appointment.
+You’ll find an expert, caring Bronston chiropractor in Onalaska, La Crosse or Sparta.

 Source: Mediaplanet interview with Robert Hayden, DC, PhD, Spokesperson, The American Chiropractic Association